 Thank you for your interest in volunteering at Nationwide Children’s Hospital.
 The guiding principles of the volunteer program include providing clear expectations regarding your process and experience.
 Priorities also include welcoming and educating new volunteers to hospital policies and procedures.
-Beginning in January 2013, Nationwide Children's Hospital will be accepting adult applications on a quarterly basis.
+Nationwide Children's Hospital accepts adult applications on a quarterly basis.
 The application will only be available during the months listed below.
 Please note, the link will also no longer be accessible when the program reaches capacity for that month.

 Who: Adults, 18 years and older and out of high school

 What: Volunteers provide support to patients, families, and staff in a wide variety of roles.
 Some assignments have direct patient contact, others are more supportive.
 Assignments can include patient units, clinics, the information desk, sibling clubhouse, and in office settings.

 When: Assignments will be same day/same time each week, typically 2-3 hours.
 Weekend and evening positions are limited.

 Where: Primarily at the main campus; however, there are some limited opportunities at the Close to Home locations.

 Cost: Volunteer polo shirt is $23 or vest is $23, plus tax.

 Complete the online application during February, May, August and November